Carson Block

-Carson Cutler Block (born April 27, 1977) is an American lawyer, investor, short-seller, and the founder of Muddy Waters Research, an investor research firm and hedge fund.
-He is known for alleging and documenting fraudulent accounting practices in publicly traded Chinese companies.
+Carson Cutler Block (born April 27, 1977) is an American investor and activist short-seller, best known as the founder of Muddy Waters Research and Muddy Waters Capital, an investment research firm and hedge fund.
+His work has included high-profile campaigns on publicly traded companies in North America, Europe, and Asia.

+Block first gained wide attention in 2011 for reporting on irregularities at Sino‑Forest, a Toronto‑listed Chinese forestry company that later entered Canadian bankruptcy protection.
+He was named to Bloomberg Markets' "50 Most Influential" list in 2011.
+He has also appeared in the 2017 documentary The China Hustle and co‑authored Doing Business in China For Dummies (2007).

-Early life
+Early life and education

-Block is a native of New York City, and grew up in Summit, New Jersey.
+Block was born in New York City and grew up in Summit, New Jersey.
 His father Bill Block was an equity analyst and ran W.A.B.
 Capital, an equity research firm that focuses on small cap companies, and his mother Grace Smith works as a MetLife database administrator.
 His parents divorced when he was six years old.
 Block has been an atheist since he was in second grade.
-In middle school, he decided that he wanted to work in finance.

 He earned an undergraduate B.S in Business Administration from the University of Southern California ('98).
 There, Block studied Chinese and Business (focusing on Finance).
 He moved to China after college, in 1998.

 Block later returned to the United States, and worked in investment banking for nine months in 1999 for the Los Angeles office of CIBC World Markets.
 He then went to work with his father during 1999 to 2002, a period he describes as “very embittering” as he was “lied to by a parade of management” of internet companies.
 He quit equity analysis for law school.

 He then attended Chicago-Kent College of Law, from which he holds a J.D. degree ('05).
-He is an adjunct professor at the law school.
+He served as an adjunct professor at the law school in 2008.